 Unless the court receives documents, which conclude the pending matter before the time set for trial or hearing, all parties are required to appear for trial or hearing.
-Appearance may be in person or by telephone.
+Appearance may be remote or in person.
 The terms of the settlement agreement shall be read into the record and the parties will announce their agreement with the terms of settlement.